LucienHH/Storehaus/README.md

 `gameinfo`  Get general information of a particular game.

+`gamereview` Read a review and score of a game.

 `gametime`  Get the time to complete a game's campaign and DLC.

 `haloquote` Send a line of dialogue from the Halo series!
 Quotes are picked at random.

 `help` The bot will DM you of info of all commands.

-`trivia` Learn something new about gaming!
+`trivia` Learn something new about gaming, TV, film, and history.

 ## Support